 If the return involves replacement of a new product, the shipping procedure is initiated again.
 The return also may involve receiving a faulty product, in which case a receiving procedure is initiated involving the acknowledgment of a receiving receipt for the returned product.

 Episerver Commerce is a flexible platform built for integration with other business systems needed in an e-commerce environment.
 These systems are typically integrated with various parts of the shopping flow, for exchange of data with Episerver Commerce.

 The following business systems can integrate with Episerver Commerce.

 - Financial system: Invoice management, payment refunds, and sales reporting.

 - CRMCustomer Relationship Management; a system for managing interactions with current and future customers, including support for sales, marketing, customer service and technical services.: Customer profiles and contact information.

 - ERPEnterprise Resource Planning; refers to systems for managing business operations including product planning, development, manufacturing, logistics sales and marketing.: Pricing, warehouses and inventories, customers and so on.

-- PIMCommerce: Product Information Management; a system for managing product information, which is distributed to multiple output sources such as websites, print catalogs, ERP systems, and information to trading partners.: Product details for output to different online and print channels.
+- PIMProduct Information Management; a system for managing information about products, which is then distributed to multiple output sources such as websites, print catalogs, ERP systems, and information to trading partners.: Product details for output to different online and print channels.

 - DAMDigital Asset Management: Product-related assets, such as images and videos.